Are you interested in getting a houseplant, but don’t know where to start?

 Water: The cactus need minimal watering and effort.
 Just water them once every two weeks.
 In winter, watering once a month would be enough to maintain the growth.

 Sunlight: Desert cacti like the Star cactus need strong sunlight.
 But Easter cactus needs only regular brightness.
 Research base on the cactus species.
 I hang all of my cacti on the window.

 Toxicity: Even though cacti are not toxic, it can be painful to touch their thorns.
 Keep them out of reach from both kids and pet animals.

 6. Pilea Peperomioides

 This was the plant that first got me hooked!
 The Pilea is known for its bright green, coin-shaped leaves.
-It grows well in dry conditions, can adapt to low light areas, and are fast-growing, making it low-maintenance and great for beginner plant owners.
+It grows well in dry conditions, can adapt to low light areas, and are fast-growing, making it one of the best plants for beginners.

 Originally from the southwestern Yunnan province of China, the leaves layer on top of each other, giving it the appearance of large green coins — hence its nickname the Chinese Money Plant.
 This plant is thought to bring good fortune, money, and abundance to its owner, contributing to its popularity as a housewarming or hostess gift.

 Water: Allow the soil to dry between waterings, as the Pilea does not like soggy soil.
 Watch the leaves — when they start to droop, it’s time to water your plant.
 In warmer weather, they need to be watered around once a week.

 Sunlight: Placing these plants is a bit tricky.
 They can’t tolerate direct sunlight but need proper brightness.
 The leaves tend to grow toward the sunlight, so make sure you rotate the plant each time you water it to encourage even growth.